-- Do not give anyone your username and password or use another person's login credentials. - All work must be your own.
-Don't copy someone else's work.
+- Do not attempt to bypass or disable any other installed apps, extensions, plug-ins, or software (such as Securly or Hapara) which is used by NGFS to monitor student activity. - Do not give someone else your username and password or use another person's login credentials. - All work must be your own.
+Do not copy someone else's work.
 Plagiarism will not be tolerated and will result in disciplinary action. - Be polite, respectful, and straightforward in your communications with others online, whether through email, a blog, social media, or other online communications.
-The same rules of courtesy apply when online as in person. - Recording or photographing another community member without their express consent is a violation of privacy and is forbidden. - Alert staff or a parent/guardian to any inappropriate communications. - Remember that information posted to the internet is permanent. - Be aware that comments can be easily misinterpreted. - Do not give out personal information for yourself, classmates, or other community members. - Users may not engage in illegal activities or activities considered to be harmful. - Users may not download software programs to school devices. - Use of a proxy website or other unauthorized technology for any purpose is not permitted. - School-owned technology may not be used to intimidate, harass, threaten, or bully another student.
-In addition, bullying, harassment, discrimination, hazing, sexual assault, and sexual harassment are prohibited at any location, activity, function, or program, including those not school-related and through the use of technology or an electronic device that is not owned, leased, or used by the school, if such conduct: (a) creates a hostile environment at school for a student, (b) infringes on the rights of a student at the school, or (c) substantially disrupts the educational process or the school's orderly operations. - Off-campus technology use that has detrimental impact on the school community may be grounds for disciplinary action.
+The same rules of courtesy apply when online as in person. - Recording or photographing another community member without their express consent is a violation of privacy and is forbidden. - Alert staff or a parent to any inappropriate communications. - Remember that information posted on the internet is permanent. - Be aware that comments made online or via text message can be easily misinterpreted. - Do not give out personal information about yourself, classmates, or other community members. - Users may not engage in illegal activities or activities considered to be harmful. - Users may not download software programs, apps, or install extensions to school devices without permission of the technology department. - Use of a proxy website or other unauthorized technology for any purpose is not permitted. - Do not attempt to bypass the firewall to access sites that are purposefully blocked. - There is no expectation of privacy when using the school network, school computers, or school technology accounts.

+• Technology may not be used to intimidate, harass, threaten, or bully another student.
+In addition, bullying, harassment, discrimination, hazing, sexual assault, and sexual harassment are prohibited at any location, activity, function, or program (including those not school-related and through the use of technology or an electronic device that is not owned, leased, or used by the school) if such conduct: (a) creates a hostile environment at school for a student, (b) infringes on the rights of a student at the school, or (c) substantially disrupts the educational process or the school's orderly operations.